syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### StartRowIndex

-By default SfDataGrid will be export to excel from the row index value 0.
-But it allow the user to export the data grid start row index in excel sheet based on our requirement by using `StartRowIndex` property.
+By default the exported SfDataGrid will start from the 0th row in the Excel sheet.
+But you can specify the start row in the excel sheet based on your requirement by using [DataGridExcelExportingOption.StartRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~StartRowIndex.html) property.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();